-Relevant Experience and Training
+Relevant Experience & Training

-• Hatha Yoga for Health & Yoga Therapy, 200 Hours - (Registered Yoga School)
+• Hatha Yoga for Health & Yoga Therapy, 200 Hours (Registered Yoga School)

-• Eating Disorders: A Yoga-Based approach to Recovery
+• Eating Disorders: A Yoga-Based Approach to Recovery

 • Mindfulness for Stress Reduction